The Excel Operators perform actions on numeric values, text or cell references. There are four different types of Excel Operators. These are:

 The Excel Arithmetic Operators and the order in which they are evaluated are shown in the table below:

 |/||The division operator||2|

 |-||The subtraction operator||3|

-The table above shows that the power operator has the greatest precedence, followed by the multiplication and division operators, and then the addition and subtraction operators.
-Therefore, when evaluating Excel Formulas that contain more than one mathematical operator, the power operators are evaluated first, followed by multiplication and division operators.
-Finally, the addition and subtraction operators are evaluated after the evaluation of the power, multiplication and division operators.
+The table above shows that the percent and exponentiation operators have the greatest precedence, followed by the multiplication and division operators, and then the addition and subtraction operators.
+Therefore, when evaluating Excel Formulas that contain more than one arithmetic operator, the percent and exponentiation operators are evaluated first, followed by multiplication and division operators.
+Finally, the addition and subtraction operators are evaluated.

-The order in which these operators are evaluated makes a huge difference to the result of your Excel Formulas.
+The order in which the arithmetic operators are evaluated makes a big difference to the result of an Excel formula.
 However, brackets can be used to force parts of a formula to be evaluated first.
 If a part of a formula is encased in brackets, the bracketed part of the formula takes precedence over all of the above listed operators.
 This is illustrated in the following examples:

 The following formula uses the concatenation operator to combine the text strings "SMITH", ", " and "John"